samuelhfish/Home_Sales/README.md

 # Home_Sales
-Exercise with home sales data using Spark to create temporary views, partition data, cache and uncache a temporary table, and verify that the table has been uncached.
+Exercise with home sales data using Spark to create temporary views, run SQL queeries, partition data, cache and uncache a temporary table, and verify that the table has been uncached.

 Complete code, notebook and results are located in the "Notebooks" folder.